 - Submit an Interlibrary Loan request form.

 - IMPORTANT: please include a note saying that the material could not be located by Access Services; otherwise, we will notify you that we own it, and your request will be delayed.

-If you would like to purchase a dissertation, there are two options:
+If you would like to purchase a dissertation:

 - You may purchase dissertations directly from Proquest.
 The service is called Dissertation Express (for individuals) and you can use a credit card.
 Check their web page for pricing.
 They will mail the material directly to you, typically within 3-5 working days.
 Some dissertations are also available for purchase from Proquest by downloading.

 If you would like to borrow a dissertation written at a university in another country, please fill out an interlibrary loan request form.
 We will check to see if it is owned by a library in the U.S. or if the library at the granting university is willing to lend.
 The Center for Research Libraries can also attempt to purchase dissertations for our use.
 This process can be lengthy (sometimes 6 months or more), and we would contact you before beginning this process.